-Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD (Faircloth-to-RAD)
+Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD (Restore Rebuild)

-Faircloth-to-RAD in San Francisco represents a valuable financing opportunity for both preservation of the City's portfolio projects and for new construction.
+Restore Rebuild, formerly known as Faircloth-to-RAD, in San Francisco represents a valuable financing opportunity for both preservation of the City's portfolio projects and for new construction.
 The program provides the shallowest funding; nonetheless, it is a stable operating subsidy to participating projects.

-The United States Department of Housing and Urban Development (HUD)'s rent augmentation provisions, set to expire in September of this year, allows for the Housing Authority of the City and County of San Francisco (Authority) to use Housing Assistance Payment (HAP) reserves, if available, to increase the value of the Rental Assistance Demonstration (RAD) vouchers.
+In accordance with guidance from HUD under 24 CFR 905.604 subpart F and pursuant to Section 9(g)(3) of the United States Housing Act of 1937, as amended, and HUD Notice H-2023-08 PIH2023-19 (HA), the Authority currently has authority to develop or create approximately 3,667 public housing units, described by HUD as the "Faircloth Limit," and to subsequently convert those units to a long-term Section 8 contract through the process defined by HUD as "Restore Rebuild."
+The United States Department of Housing and Urban Development (HUD)'s rent augmentation provisions for Restore Rebuild, allows for the Housing Authority of the City and County of San Francisco (Authority) to use Housing Assistance Payment (HAP) reserves, if available, to increase the value of the Anticipated RAD Rents under this program.
 This augmentation allows the projects to use the highest available payment standard to leverage debt.